The following is a response to this video.

 First of all, I have no doubt there were then, as there are some now, who feel they don't need any fellowship with other believers whatsoever.
 Those people are wrong.
 However, just because a Christian is not attending an institutional church doesn't mean they're going to fall away.

-In fact, when I left the local Baptist church I'd been attending and started just fellowshipping with other believers four and a half years ago it brought me closer to God.
+In fact, when I left the local church I'd been attending and started just fellowshipping with other believers four and a half years ago it brought me closer to God.

 I started to read the Bible more because I realized I didn't need to be under the authority of a guy who had a piece of paper from a seminary saying he was allowed to write sermons.
 As a child of God, I have the Holy Spirit and there are more than enough good resources out there by men whom I respect according to Hebrews 13 17 who've put in the scholarly work to help explain the Word to the brothers and sisters who would come after.